 - Your local or national party may provide financial assistance.
 Speak with them early on to determine what kind of support your campaign can expect.

-Before you formally announce, have a campaign website ready to collect donations.
+Before you formally make a campaign launch announcement, have your campaign website ready to collect donations.
 Raising funds early in the process builds momentum to attract others in supporting your political agenda.

 Planning your budget is important.
 Voters usually don’t pay attention to local races until a few weeks before Election Day.
 You’ll want to have funds available for a final mailing or GOTV effort.